DolphinMC/bds-docker/README.md

 # bds-docker

+A bedrock dedicated server docker image for windows and linux !

+### Tips
-When you download bedrock dedicated server aka bds you will find a file called ``bedrock_server_how_to.html`` which is where I was able to create the following file --> [properties.json](https://github.com/Mitsuaaki/bds-docker/blob/main/properties.json)
+When you download bedrock dedicated server aka bds you will find a file called ``bedrock_server_how_to.html``